If you purchase an independently reviewed item through our site, we earn an affiliate commission. Read our affiliate disclosure.

 - Vinegar and water solution – this can be used for cleaning all other surfaces.
 You can use a hairdryer or any other heating equipment to heat the affected surface.
 Then take a soft cloth and wipe off the surface.
 Mix 1 part vinegar with 3 parts water and fill it into a spraying bottle.
-Spray the solution on the affected surface and use the soft cloth to wipe the surface dry.
+Spray the solution on the affected surface and use a soft cloth to wipe the surface dry.

 - Boiled water – this can be used to clean wax that is stuck on kitchenware.
-You can place the utensils inside boiling water and remove it once the wax has melted.
+You can place the utensils inside boiling water and remove them once the wax has melted.
 Use a soft cloth or paper towel to wipe it.
 If you still have wax residues then apply a small amount of vegetable oil, then wash it off using hot soapy water.
-The pot should also be clean thereafter using the same procedure.
+The pot should also be cleaned thereafter using the same procedure.

 How to Clean Beeswax Cappings

 The commonly used method of collecting wax cappings is the use of a special knife.
 It involves the scrape and drain method.
-Cappings are scraped off and the open combs left to drain out the honey.
+Cappings are scraped off and the open combs are left to drain out the honey.
 A collection tray is used to keep the wax cappings.

 Scarped wax cappings will collect some honey and this needs to be harvested as well.
 A large mesh bag is used for cleaning out the honey from the cappings through a method called straining.
 All wax cappings are suspended on the mesh bag above a collecting jug or bucket.
 The honey will slowly drip into the container for one or two days.

-Resulting cappings with honey residues can then be cleaned by rinsing in cool water.
+The resulting cappings with honey residues can then be cleaned by rinsing in cool water.
 The wax can then be melted and refined using solar melters, a water bath melter, or even a double boiler.
 Melted wax can then be stored in any useful container and kept in a cool and dry place such as a freezer.
 Some contaminators such as wax moths will be destroyed when the beeswax is frozen.